Andorra national football team: Stadium

 From 1996 until 2014, Andorra played their home matches at the Comunal d'Andorra la Vella, in the capital city of Andorra la Vella.
 This stadium has a capacity of 1,800 and also hosts the matches of club sides FC Andorra and the Andorran Premier League.
 On 9 September 2014, the national team began playing at the new Estadi Nacional with a capacity of 3,306.

+Construction is underway on a new home stadium, Nou Estadi Encamp, which is due to be opened in June 2025.

 Andorra have occasionally played home matches outside their borders.
 For example, Andorra hosted France and England in the 2000 European Championship, 2008 European Championship and 2010 World Cup qualifiers in the Estadi Olímpic Lluís Companys in Barcelona, which was the home of RCD Espanyol between 1997 and 2009.
+Andorra hosted England in the 2026 World Cup Qualifiers in the RCDE Stadium in Barcelona, which is the current home of RCD Espanyol.